 Even if not playing with others, this heavily adrenaline oriented impulse can take you over, leading you to saying things you otherwise may not, yelling and screaming, reacting more physically leading to broken controllers, broken hands or walls or desks or all three, broken T.V.s or monitors, and even broken hearts.

 The runoff of such an event can carry on way after the act, as well.
 If others were involved during or after, repercussions far greater than just the own rager’s suffering can result.
 This is a severe stress scenario.

-Gamer rage can get you reported in game, resulting in a temporary or permanent ban.
-More importantly, it can cause you to lose real life as well as in-game friends, involve family, neighbors, or the police.
+Gamer rage can get you reported in game, on an online game, resulting in a temporary or permanent ban.
+More importantly, it can cause you to lose real life friends, as well as in-game friends, involve family, neighbors, or the police.

 The important thing to understand here is that gaming rage is an explosion of negative energy that affects all parties involved in a bad way.
 No one wins here.